applicaster/zapp-plugins-examples/GeneralPlugin/Android/README.md

 # General Plugin example - Android

-This project serves as a base example on implementing a general plugin for iOS - with focus on using URL schemes and application lifecycle in order to launch activities.
+This project serves as a base example on implementing a general plugin for Android - with focus on using URL schemes and application lifecycle in order to launch activities.

 This example plugin implements the following 3 protocols that can be found in Zapp plugins repository:
 * `GenericPluginI` - Implement this interface to get the plugin parameters after the initiation phase.